-In the success case, the DS records might or might not need to be changed.
+If successful, the DS records may or may not need to be changed.

-11.11.5 Examples
+11.4.5 Examples

-Before running dnssec-signzone, you can ensure that the delegations are up-to-date by running dnssec-cds on every dsset-file.
+Before running dnssec-signzone, ensure that the delegations are up-to-date by running dnssec-cds on every dsset- file.

-To fetch the child records required by dnssec-cds you can invoke dig as in the script below.
-It's okay if the dig fails since dnssec-cds performs all the necessary checking.
+To fetch the child records required by dnssec-cds, invoke dig as in the script below.
+It is acceptable if the dig fails, since dnssec-cds performs all the necessary checking.